-Mich. may be missing used car revenue
+Mich. may be missing tax revenue in used vehicle sales

 Lansing — State auditors kicked the tires on used car sales and found Michigan could be missing out on millions of dollars in taxes by not looking harder at the value of the vehicles.